5 Things Androids Do That iPhones Can’t

 Download apps outside of the vetted environment

 One of the best things about smartphones is that they can house lots of different apps that help you navigate, listen to music, and buy things in an instant.
 You can download these apps on Android phones through Google Play or on the iPhone through the App Store.
 According to Lance Ulanoff, the Editor in Chief of Lifewire, the biggest difference between iPhone or iOS and Android when it comes to apps is the ability to download them from outside of the vetted environment.
 Android users can download apps right from websites.
 Meanwhile, on an iPhone, it’s the App Store or nothing, he says.
 According to Apple, the option to download apps without going through the App Store is unavailable to protect users from Malware.
-That’s also why a Google spokesperson says they recommend downloading apps from Google Play.
-Despite this boundary, you can still personalize your Apple device with unique settings and free iPhone wallpapers.
+That’s also why a Google spokesperson says they recommend downloading apps from Google Play—you can also use Google Play Protect to make sure the apps are safe.

 Charge with a micro USB-C cable